outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 			- statins like atorvastatin exert anticancer activity via inhibiting the mevalonate pathway

 	- induce/activate/promote DNA repair (associated substances that help with DNA repair)
+		- avoid excess bile acids, which can damage DNA
 		- Uncaria tomentosa
 			- 80% lower levels of growth and increased apoptosis compared to vehicle controls.
 Treatment with ethanolic extracts of Uncaria tomentosa were much more effective than treatment with aqueous extracts.
 U. tomentosa was also shown to inhibit B16-BL6 cell growth in C57/bl mice in vivo.
 Mice injected with both the ethanolic and aqueous extracts of U. tomentosa showed a 59 ± 13% decrease in B16-BL6 tumour weight and a 40 ± 9% decrease in tumour size.
 Histochemical analysis of the B16-BL6 tumours showed a strong reduction in the Ki-67 cell proliferation marker in U. tomentosa-treated mice and a small, but insignificant increase in terminal transferase dUTP nick labelling (TUNEL) staining.
 Furthermore, U. tomentosa extracts reduced angiogenic markers and reduced the infiltration of T cells into the tumours
 			- black garlic rich in S-allylcystein, polyphenols from cat's claw (Uncaria tomentosa), devil's claw (Harpagophytum procumbens), camu-camu (Myrciaria dubia), and blackcurrant (Ribes nigrum), and citrus fruit extracts rich in hesperidin, have similar or greater effects than other, more extensively studied extracts such as tea and cocoa